Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.

 What to expect from counselling

-During your counselling sessions, you will be encouraged to express your feelings and emotions freely.
-By discussing your concerns with you, the counsellor can help you to gain a better understanding of your feelings and thought processes, as well as identifying ways of finding your own solutions to problems.
+During your counselling sessions, you'll be encouraged to express your feelings and emotions.
+By discussing your concerns with you, the counsellor can help you gain a better understanding of your feelings and thought processes, as well as identifying ways of finding your own solutions to problems.

 It can be a great relief to share your worries and fears with someone who acknowledges your feelings and is able to help you reach a positive solution.